cr0t/lexin/README.md

 # Lexin Mobi

-It's a small web and mobile application for Swedish dictionary.
+It's a small web and mobile application for the Swedish dictionary.

 ## Intro

-Lexin Mobi provides a new modern and responsive user interface to the [Lexin](http://lexin2.nada.kth.se/lexin/) dictionary service.
-You can find some [history notes](docs/HISTORY.md) about creation and first look of this application.
+Lexin Mobi provides a new, modern, and responsive user interface to the [Lexin](http://lexin2.nada.kth.se/lexin/) dictionary service.
+You can find some [historical notes](docs/HISTORY.md) about the creation and first visuals of this application.

-Lexin Mobi is written as [Progressive web apps (PWA)](https://developer.mozilla.org/en-US/docs/Web/Progressive_web_apps) and can be installed and used on mobile devices or on desktops.
+Lexin Mobi is written as [a Progressive Web App (PWA)](https://developer.mozilla.org/en-US/docs/Web/Progressive_web_apps) and can be installed and used on mobile devices or on desktops.

 ### Screenshots